datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

 ## Using Mutual TLS

-After configuring $productName$ for Istio integration, the Istio mTLS certificates will be available within
+After configuring $productName$ for Istio integration, the Istio mTLS certificates are available within
 $productName$:

 - Both the `istio-proxy` sidecar and $productName$ mount the `istio-certs` volume at `/etc/istio-certs`.
-- The `istio-proxy` sidecar will save the mTLS certificates into `/etc/istio-certs` (per the `OUTPUT_CERTS` environment variable).
+- The `istio-proxy` sidecar saves the mTLS certificates into `/etc/istio-certs` (per the `OUTPUT_CERTS` environment variable).
-- $productName$ will read the mTLS certificates from `/etc/istio-certs` (per the `AMBASSADOR_ISTIO_SECRET_DIR` environment variable) and create a Secret named `istio-certs`.
+- $productName$ reads the mTLS certificates from `/etc/istio-certs` (per the `AMBASSADOR_ISTIO_SECRET_DIR` environment variable) and creates a Secret named `istio-certs`.
    - At present, the Secret name `istio-certs` cannot be changed.

-To make use of the `istio-certs` Secret, we create a `TLSContext` referencing it:
+To make use of the `istio-certs` Secret, create a `TLSContext` referencing it:

 ```
 $ kubectl apply -f - <<EOF